 Kids love running around and exploring ruins.
 I can just imagine the experience through their eyes – all these broken-down walls to run around, holes to crawl through, windows to poke your head through, etc. Every time we take our kids to ruins such as this, they have a great time.

-Unfortunately, there are chain-link fences around some of the structures due to concerns about the stability of the upper mortar work.
-The fences arent’s the best for taking pictures, but they don’t ruin the experience.
+Unfortunately, there are chain-link fences around some of the monastery structures due to concerns about the stability of the upper mortar work.
+The fences aren’t the best for taking pictures, but they don’t ruin the experience.
 There is no timeline on when the repair work will be completed.

-The ruins aren’t very big, so it doesn’t take long to see them all.
-Afterwards, take the time to wander the trails around the perimeter of the island.
+The Inchmahome Priory ruins aren’t very big, so it doesn’t take long to see them all.
+Afterwards, take the time to wander the walking trails around the perimeter of the island.
 The forest is beautiful and there are plenty of big tree roots for kids to climb, perfect for hiking with kids.

 Also, keep one eye on the water for wild otters who call this lake home; We’ve never seen an otter in the wild, but would love to!

-To get to Inchmahone Priory, park at the Port of Menteith and take a motor boat ride across to the island.
-Only 12 people are allowed per trip, so you may need to wait a while.
-On busy days they will have two boats in service, but on our rainy Tuesday in July, they only had one boat running.
+On busy days they will have two boats to Inchmahone Priory in service, but on our rainy Tuesday in July, they only had one boat running.
 We ended up waiting about 40 minutes to get on the boat to get to the island.

 You pay when you get on the island.
 Hold on to your receipt as it is your ticket back to the mainland.
 There are washrooms, a small gift shop and a few snacks available on the island.

-Bring midge repellent – they were out in full force during our visit.
+Bring midge repellent – they were out in full force during easy walk around Inchmahone Priory.

 5. The Waterfall Trail

 After Inchmahome Priory, we drove 10 minutes to The Lodge Forest Visitor Centre in the Queen Elizabeth Forest Park.
 The Visitor Centre is the base for several easy walks through the forest.
-We chose to do the Waterfall Trail as it was the shortest choice available.
+We chose to do the Waterfall Trail as it was the shortest easy walk available.